Auslan: History

 Auslan evolved from sign language varieties brought to Australia during the nineteenth century from Britain and Ireland.
 The earliest record of a deaf Australian was convict Elizabeth Steel, who arrived in 1790 on the Second Fleet ship "Lady Juliana".
 There is as yet no historical evidence, however, that she used a sign language.
 One of the first known signing Deaf immigrants was the engraver John Carmichael who arrived in Sydney in 1825 from Edinburgh.
 He had been to a Deaf school there, and was known as a good storyteller in sign language.

-Thirty-five years later, in 1860, a school for the Deaf was established by another Deaf Scotsman, Thomas Pattison—the Royal Institute for Deaf and Blind Children in New South Wales.
-In Victoria just a few weeks later, the Victorian College for the Deaf was founded by a Deaf Englishman, Frederick J Rose, who had been educated at the Old Kent Road School in London.
-These schools and others had an enormous role in the development of Auslan, as they were the first contact with sign language for many Deaf children.
+Thirty-five years later, in 1860, a school for the deaf was established by another deaf Scotsman, Thomas Pattison—the Royal Institute for Deaf and Blind Children in New South Wales.
+In Victoria just a few weeks later, the Victorian College for the Deaf was founded by a deaf Englishman, Frederick J Rose, who had been educated at the Old Kent Road School in London.
+These schools and others had an enormous role in the development of Auslan, as they were the first contact with sign language for many deaf children.
 Because they were residential boarding schools, they provided ample opportunity for the language to thrive, even though in many schools, signing was banned from the classroom for much of the 20th century.

-Irish Sign Language (ISL) also had an influence on the development of Auslan, as it was used in Catholic schools until the 1950s.
-The first Catholic school for Deaf children was established in 1875 by Irish nuns.
+Irish Sign Language (ISL) also had an influence on the development of Auslan, as it was used in Roman Catholic deaf schools until the 1950s, especially in Sydney.
+The first Catholic school for deaf children was established in 1875 by Irish nuns.
 As such, like Auslan evolving from BSL, Australian Irish Sign Language (or AISL) was born.
 Unlike British Sign Language, both ISL and AISL use a one-handed alphabet originating in French Sign Language (LSF), and although this alphabet has now almost disappeared from Australia, some initialised signs from the ISL/AISL manual alphabet are still used in Auslan.
+The language contact post-secondary education between Australian ISL users and 'Australian BSL' users accounts for some of the dialectal differences seen between modern BSL and Auslan.

 In more recent times, Auslan has seen a significant amount of lexical borrowing from American Sign Language (ASL), especially in signs for technical terms.
 Some of these arose from the Signed English educational philosophies of the 1970s and 80s, when a committee looking for signs with direct equivalence to English words found them in ASL and/or in invented English-based signed systems used in North America and introduced them in the classroom.
 ASL contains many signs initialised from an alphabet which was also derived from LSF, and Auslan users, already familiar with the related ISL alphabet, accepted many of the new signs easily.
+Tertiary education in the US for some deaf Australian adults also accounts for some ASL borrowings found in modern Auslan.